4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

 }
 ```

-⚠️ project must be close, and reopened
+- ⚠️ project must be close, and reopened
+- :bulb: generated app must have following configuration set

 ##  Android